Yamanaka-Lab-TUAT/phase-field_GPU_benchmark/README.md

-# Benchmark problems for CHiMaD phase-field workshop XIV
+# Python codes for CHiMaD phase-field workshop XIV
 This repository shares Python programs for GPU computing of phase-field simulations

 ## Benchmark #1